List of 2026 albums

-The following is a list of albums, EPs, and mixtapes scheduled for release in 2026.
+The following is a list of albums, EPs, and mixtapes released or scheduled for release in 2026.
 These albums are (1) original, i.e. excluding reissues, remasters, and compilations of previously released recordings, and (2) notable, defined as having received significant coverage from reliable sources independent of the subject.

 For additional information about bands formed, reformed, disbanded, or on hiatus, for deaths of musicians, and for links to musical awards, see 2026 in music.